 Habib Koité Biography

-Habib is a descend of a famous family of Khassonké griots, ancient troubadours.
+Habib is a descendant of a famous family of Khassonké griots, ancient troubadours.
 They entertained with humor, knowledge, and music at social gatherings and special celebrations.
 Habib was born into a family of seventeen brothers and sisters.
-He developed his distinct guitar style while accompanying his griot mother.
+He developed his distinct guitar style while accompanying his grandmother.
 He received his love of music from his paternal grandfather, who played the kamele n’goni, a traditional four-stringed instrument associated with hunters in Mali’s Wassolou region.

 Habib first met his current manager, Belgian Michel De Bock, director of the management and production firm Contre-Jour, in 1994.
 They collaborated on his first album, Muso Ko.
 The album debuted at number two on the European World Music Charts.
 From then on, Habib became a regular on the European festival circuit, spreading his captivating music and high-energy shows all over the world.
 Habib has performed at nearly every major venue and festival in Europe.

 - Ky-Mani Marley Bio, Age, Wife, Family, Music, Net worth

 - SARABI BAND BIO, MEMBERS, MUSIC, AND TOURS

 - Richard Bona; Bio, Age, Albums, And Net Worth

 - Alpha Blondy: Bio, Age, Family, Religion, Songs, And Net Worth

 Ma Ya, Habib’s second album, was released to tremendous acclaim in Europe in 1998.
 Ma Ya received a phenomenal critical and commercial reception.
 Habib Koité and Bamada were among the few African performers to appear on Late Night with David Letterman, one of America’s most popular television variety shows, in 2001.